hyperFounder/Bash-Playground/README.md

 ## Features:

-- Backup Scheduler: A script that automates your backup routine.
-Configure it to schedule regular backups of your files and directories.

 - [Temperature Converter](https://github.com/hyperFounder/Bash-Playground/tree/main/temp-converter): Convert temperatures between Celsius and Fahrenheit with a user-friendly interface.

 - [CSV Parser](https://github.com/hyperFounder/Bash-Playground/tree/main/csv-parser): Parse and display the contents of CSV files.